 PERMITTED IN THE BUILDING AT ANY TIME FOR ATHLETIC PURPOSES UNLESS UNDER THE DIRECT SUPERVISION OF A BOARD-APPROVED COACH.
 AT NO TIME ARE KEYS TO SCHOOL BUILDINGS/FACILITIES/GROUNDS TO BE DISTRIBUTED/USED BY ANYONE OTHER THAN BOARD-APPROVED COACHES.

-3. The use of the gym for all sports should be scheduled through the athletic director.
+3. The use of athletic facilities for all sports should be scheduled through the athletic director.

 4. If a player takes a planned vacation with his/her parents/guardians, that player is not to be dismissed from the team.
 However, the player will be subject to any team rule as it pertains to vacations.
 Students, parents, and coaches should discuss the situation prior to the vacation.